caltechlibrary/newt/newt.1.md

 *newt* is a microservice designed to work along side Postgres, PostgREST, and Pandoc server.
-It provides URL routing and data flow between the microserves based on a simple configuration table holding routing information.
-It is part of the Newt Project which is exploring building web services, applications and sites using SQL for data modeling and define back-end service behaviors along with Pandoc templates used to generate HTML consumed by the web browser.  newt supports data hosted in Postgres databases via PostgREST JSON data API as well as static files contained in an "htdocs" directory (e.g. HTML, CSS, JavaScript, and image assets).
+It provides URL routing and data flow between the microservices based on a list of "routes" described in a CSV file.  newt is part of the Newt Project which is exploring building web services, applications and sites using SQL for data modeling and define back-end service behaviors along with Pandoc templates used to generate HTML consumed by the web browser.  newt supports data hosted in Postgres databases via PostgREST JSON API as well as static files contained in an "htdocs" directory (e.g. HTML, CSS, JavaScript, and image assets).

-This goel of Newt project is to be able to assemble an entire backend from off the self services only requiring data modeling and route definitions using SQL and a Postgres database.
+This goal of Newt Project is to be able to assemble an entire backend from off the self services only requiring data modeling and end point definitions using SQL and a Postgres database.
 Reducing the back-end to SQL may simplify application management (it reduces it to a database administrator activity) and free up developer time to focus